-The usual library telescope is a modified 4.5" Orion StarBlast telescope that will gather several hundred times more light than the naked eye, and comes with a zoom eyepiece that will magnify between 20 and 60 times.
+The usual library telescope is a modified 4.5" Orion StarBlast telescope that will gather several hundred times more lights than the naked eye and comes with a zoom eyepiece that will magnify between 20 and 60 times.
 It is suitable for observing the moon, brighter planets, such as Saturn and Jupiter, and it is capable of "splitting" some double stars.

 To activate the finder scope, use the round knob on the side.
 Turn the knob all the way to its farthest position.
 It may take up to five seconds before the laser becomes visible.
 Turn the knob in reverse to lower brightness.

 With the power on, you can see the red dot in the center.
 Please always remember to turn the finder OFF when not in use!
 The scope is easily swung in altitude and azimuth by hand.
 See the scope manual on how to use the red-dot finder to aim the scope on the sky.